OlivierSohn/hamazed/BACKLOG.md

 first step:
   the hardcoded colors will only be used for their hue.

-- make stats of world dismissals visible to the user

 - make world end when no reachable number is available. (i.e some numbers are alive, but in another component)